WANdisco/wandisco-documentation-ldm/docs/command-reference.md

 :::caution
 Do not write to target filesystem paths when a migration is underway.
 This could interfere with LiveData Migrator functionality and lead to undetermined behavior.

-Use different filesystem paths when writing to the target storage directly (and not through LiveData Migrator).
+Use different filesystem paths when writing to the target filesystem directly (and not through LiveData Migrator).
 :::

 ```text title="Create a new migration"